Living with ALS: How Custom Mobility Solutions Make a Difference

 More commonly diagnosed among military veterans, this degenerative disease has an average life expectancy of two to five years and can affect anyone, anywhere, anytime.
 Unfortunately, no one knows what causes ALS or why it is more commonly seen among military veterans.

-With no known cure or treatment to slow ALS progression, for ALS awareness month, we’re bringing attention to this disease and sharing how advancements in adaptive equipment enable individuals with ALS to maintain comfort and independence despite the challenges posed by the disease's limited life expectancy.
+With no known cure or treatment to slow ALS progression, for ALS awareness month, we’re bringing attention to this disease and sharing how advancements in Custom Rehab Technology (CRT)—a category of highly individualized mobility and seating systems—enable individuals with ALS to maintain comfort and independence despite the challenges posed by the disease's limited life expectancy.

 Custom Wheelchair Features and Benefits for Someone with ALS